-Can I take probiotics if I am taking warfarin?
+Can I take live cultures if I am taking warfarin?

 Warfarin (brand names including Coumadin and Jantoven) is an anticoagulant prescribed to prevent the blood from clotting.
 It may be prescribed to people with irregular heartbeats, prosthetic heart valves, people who have suffered heart attacks, and people with thrombosis.
 If you are taking warfarin you should consult your doctor or pharmacist before taking any other medicines, supplements or vitamins.